Nar Phu Valley Trek

 • Only breakfast during the stay in Kathmandu.

-• Three standard meals (breakfast/lunch/dinner) during the trek.
+• Three standard meals (breakfast/lunch/dinner) with some hot drinks during the trek.

 • One welcome dinner with a cultural performance in Kathmandu.